dotnet-presentations/eshop-app-workshop/labs/1-Create-Catalog-API/README.md

 In order to successfully run the the `Catalog.Data.Manager` application and see the database be created, a PostgreSQL database server is required.
 The project is pre-configured to connect to a local server using *trust* authentication in its `appsettings.Development.json` file.
 Docker is a simple way to run instances of databases for development.

-We're going to run 2 docker containers, the PostgreSQL container and [pgAdmin](https://www.pgadmin.org/).
+We're going to run 2 docker container:, the PostgreSQL container, and [pgAdmin](https://www.pgadmin.org/).
 This will make it easy to inspect the database using a visual tool:

 ### Docker CLI